 - Rhythm Thief & The Emperor's Treasure

-- [Archived links] to mock-ups screeshots or screeshots from a beta DS build of the game, which were scrapped in favor of moving production to the then-upcoming Nintendo 3DS hardware.
+- [Archived links] to mockup or prototype screenshots of a DS build, which was scrapped in favor of moving production to the then-upcoming 3DS hardware.

 - Bayonetta 2

 - The E3 2013 trailer and demo contain noticeable differences from the final product, such as slightly different models (i.e. Bayonetta's earrings contain the Triforce in them, and Jeanne's model looks very unpolished), Bayonetta's hair not coming off her body during Wicked Weaves, and no dialogue.

 - The development trailer shows brief clips of the development in progress, as well as the palms of Bayonetta's gloves being purple instead of blue.

 - Visible debug display at the top-left of the screen in April 8, 2014's Nintendo Direct accompanied by text translating as "HP remaining", presumably for a stage boss.
 The text appears on the Palutena's Temple stage.